$565,574Average Value$228Average Price per Sq Ft20Homes For Sale

 1/2

-New Albany's Department of Parks and Recreation oversees more than 2,000 acres of public parks, facilities and greenspace.
-Swickard Woods Nature Preserve features an arboretum with dozens of species of trees and foliage.
+New Albany Parks and Recreation oversees more than 2,000 acres of public parks and green spaces, along with over 80 miles of trails.
+Swickard Woods Nature Preserve features an arboretum with dozens of tree species and diverse foliage.
 Rose Run Park has the scenic Marx Library Garden, while Bevelhymer Park is home to central Ohio's largest outdoor pickleball network.
+The Plain Township Aquatic Center is home to multiple pools with water slides, sunbathing decks and an interactive play area.

 Rocky Fork Metro Park is located off of E. Walnut Street in New Albany.